mikro-orm/mikro-orm/docs/entity-helper.md

 ---
 ---

-# EntityHelper and decorated entities
+# EntityHelper and Decorated Entities

-## Updating entity values with IEntity.assign()
+## Updating Entity Values with IEntity.assign()

 When you want to update entity based on user input, you will usually have just plain string ids of entity relations as user input.
 Normally you would need to use